Fitness, Exercise, & Sports (FES)

 FES 314 Life Span Motor Development (3 Credits)

 This course examines how interactions of the developing and maturing individual, the environment, and the task being performed bring about changes in a person’s movements.
 It also covers normal and abnormal developmental issues across the full life span, especially in the formative years.
 Clinical components are incorporated into the course.

 Structural Kinesiology examines the fundamental anatomical analysis of human movement and sports skills.
 The emphasis of this course is the study of muscles, bones, and joints as they are involved in the science of movement.
 To a much lesser degree, certain physiological and mechanical principles are addressed.

 Corequisite: BIOL 237 Principles of Anatomy and Physiology II

 A broad overview of the physiological aspects of nutrition and exercise programs are provided in this course.
 Proper selection of food for different age groups and genders is discussed.
 Physiological aspects of exercise and its effect on the cardiovascular system, metabolism, obesity and weight control are reviewed.
 Selection of type, intensity and frequency of an exercise program for children, women, middle-aged and senior citizens is considered.

-FES 343 Behavioral Patterns in Sport (3 Credits)
+FES 344 Psychosocial Aspects of Sport (3 Credits)